pulumi/terraform-provider-vsphere/website/docs/d/tag.html.markdown

 page_title: "VMware vSphere: vsphere_tag"
 sidebar_current: "docs-vsphere-data-source-tag-data-source"
 description: |-
   Provides a vSphere tag data source.
-This can be used to reference tags not managed in Terraform.
+This can be used to reference tags not managed by this provider.
 ---

 # vsphere\_tag

-The `vsphere_tag` data source can be used to reference tags that are not managed by Terraform.
-Its attributes are exactly the same as the [`vsphere_tag` resource][resource-tag], and, like importing, the data source takes a name and category to search on.
+The `vsphere_tag` data source can be used to reference tags that are not managed by this provider.
+Its attributes are exactly the same as the `vsphere_tag` resource, and, like importing, the data source takes a name and category to search on.
 The `id` and other attributes are then populated with the data found by the search.

-[resource-tag]: /docs/providers/vsphere/r/tag.html

 ~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.